-APPLY FOR A DUTCH CITIZEN SERVICE NUMBER
+APPLY FOR A BSN NUMBER IN THE NETHERLANDS

 WHAT IS THE BSN NUMBER?

-The BSN number is required for you to be able to start a job in the Netherlands, but also when opening a bank account, declaring income tax or other tax related matters, using the Dutch healthcare system, apply for Dutch benefits and so on.
+The BSN number is required for you to be able to start a job in the Netherlands.
+The BSN is also necessary to have for a lot of other things, such as: when opening a bank account, declaring income tax or other tax related matters, arranging your health insurance, apply for Dutch benefits and so on.

-COSTS OF THE BSN NUMBER?
+COSTS OF THE BSN IN THE NETHERLANDS

 There are no costs in getting a Dutch citizen service number.
 You must however make an appointment with the city hall to register for a BSN.

 HOW TO GET A CITIZEN SERVICE NUMBER IN THE NETHERLANDS

 You will receive a citizen service number when registering with the municipality (known as gemeente) within the city that you will be resident.
 Usually this registration can be done at the city hall, known as the gemeentehuis.

 Do keep in mind that having a BSN in the Netherlands, does not automatically give you permission to work in the Netherlands and does not equal to a work permit.
 Depending on your home country, you may need to apply for this separately.